mars-protocol/contracts/README.md

 See reports [here](https://github.com/mars-protocol/mars-audits/tree/main/outposts)

 ## Bug bounty
 A bug bounty is currently open for these contracts.
-See details at: https://immunefi.com/bounty/marsprotocol/
+See details [here](https://immunefi.com/bounty/mars/).

 ## Verify contracts
 ### For contracts deployed on the Osmosis chain: